osmandapp/docs/content/osmand/map/tracks-on-map.md

 {% data reusables.general.android-ios-switcher %}

-In OsmAnd, you can change the color, thickness of the track, turn on the display of arrows and icons of the starting and ending points.
+In OsmAnd you can change the color, the thickness of the track, display arrows and icons of the starting and ending points.

-You can [short tap](/osmand/map/map-context-menu#select-route-short-tap-for-android) on the track on the map → {% data variables.android-values.shared_string_overview %} → click to "eye" button for not showing the track on the map.
+To get to the track Appearance menu, you need to display track on the map, then in the [track Context menu](https://docs.osmand.net/en/main@latest/osmand/map/track-context-menu#overview) in the {% data variables.android-values.shared_string_overview %} section, [shortly](/osmand/map/map-context-menu#select-route-short-tap-for-android) click on the "palette" icon.

-[Short tap](/osmand/map/map-context-menu#select-route-short-tap-for-android) on the track on the map -> {% data variables.android-values.shared_string_overview %} → click to "palette" button for opening Track appearance menu:

 {% default %}